Dercolicius/SnackApp/README.md

 # Snack App

-A Flutter Project by Darmawan Saputra for Android Mobile
+A Flutter Project (POS App) for Android Mobile by Darmawan Saputra